great-lakes-ai-lab/NBS-Predictor-MVP/requirements/README.md

 # Requirements

-## Dependencies structure
+## Overview
 This directory contains the environment setup to reproduce all code in this repository.
-By listing all of your requirements in the repository you can easily track the packages needed to recreate the analysis.

-- `environment.yml`: Is the general environment specification for deployment.
-Per default, this automatically installs `dev-requirements.txt` into the python environment.
-- `dev-requirements.txt`: pip requirements file for the packages needed for developing code (includes convenient dependencies, linters, formatters)
+By explicitly listing all requirements, we ensure a consistent environment across different setups and make it easier to track the packages needed for each stage of development and deployment.

+### Structure
+The repository includes several requirements files to cater to different stages and aspects of development:

+- **`requirements.txt`**: This file contains the pip requirements for both development and deployment using `pip` and `virtualenv`.

+- **`dev-requirements.txt`**: This file contains additional development-specific packages for linting, formatting, and other utilities.

-- `test-requirements.txt`: pip requirements file for the packages needed to run continuous integration (includes linting, unit test dependencies)
+- **`test-requirements.txt`**: This file lists the pip requirements needed for continuous integration, including linting and unit testing packages.
-- `requirements.txt`: pip requirements file for the packages needed to run code for deployment (minimal dependencies only)

-## Workflow
+### Recommended Workflow
-A good workflow is:
+To maintain a reproducible and consistent environment with `pip` and `virtualenv`, follow this workflow:

-1. `pip install` the packages that your analysis needs
+1. **Install Required Packages**: Use `pip install` to install the packages needed for your analysis or development.

-2. Run `pip freeze > requirements.txt` to pin the exact package versions used to recreate the analysis
+2. **Freeze Requirements**: After installing the required packages, run `pip freeze > requirements.txt` to capture the exact package versions used.

-3. If you find you need to install another package, run `pip freeze > requirements.txt` again and commit the changes to version control.
+3. **Version Control**: If you add or update packages, remember to update the `requirements.txt` file by running `pip freeze > requirements.txt` again.
+Commit these changes to your version control system to keep track of the environment changes.

+### Conda Support (Future)
+While the project currently supports `pip` and `virtualenv`, we plan to add Conda support with an `environment.yml` file in the future to provide an alternative environment setup for those who prefer Conda.

+By adhering to this workflow and maintaining separate requirements files for development, testing, and deployment, we ensure a streamlined and consistent development process while facilitating easy reproducibility and collaboration.